tawanaj/tawanaj.github.io/_posts/2024-09-27-oh-my-pothos.markdown

 ### **Golden Pothos**

 Golden Pothos are by far one of the most popular house plants around the world.
-They are visually pleasing to the eye and require minimally little effort to keep alive.
+They are visually pleasing to the eye and require minimal effort to keep alive.

 They are considered to be "true" pothos.
 In that, they fall under the **genus Epipremnum**, more specifically, **Epipremnum aureum** and have glossy green leaves.